yoshito-n-students/affine_invariant_object_detection/README.md

 * label is detected if match_ratio is lower

 (label_detection_node only)

+~desired_encoding (string, default: "bgr8")
+* desired image encoding for internal processing
+* the encoding of an incomming image will be converted to desired_encoding
+* must be the same as the encoding of reference images

 ~image_transport (string, default: "raw")
 * transport type of the subscribed image topic